Kundun: Release

+Kundun was released only a few months after Seven Years in Tibet, sharing the latter's location and its depiction of the Dalai Lama at several stages of his youth, though Kundun covers a period three times longer.
+It was the final film penned by Mathison to be released before her death in 2015.

-Before the film was released, China's leaders hotly objected to Disney's plans to distribute the film, including to the point of threatening Disney's future access to China as a market.
+Before the film was released, China's leaders hotly objected to Disney's plans to distribute the film, including threatening Disney's future access to China as a market.
 Disney's steadfastness stood in stark contrast to Universal Pictures, which had earlier "turned down the chance to distribute Kundun for fear of upsetting the Chinese."
 Scorsese, Mathison, and several other members of the production were banned by the Chinese government from ever entering China as a result of making the film.
 China retaliated by banning Disney films and pulling Disney television cartoons.

 Disney apologized in 1998 for releasing the film and began to "undo the damage", eventually leading to a deal to open Shanghai Disneyland by 2016.
 Former Disney CEO Michael Eisner has apologized for offending Chinese sensitivities, calling the film "a stupid mistake."
 He went on to say, "The bad news is that the film was made; the good news is that nobody watched it.
 Here I want to apologize, and in the future we should prevent this sort of thing, which insults our friends, from happening."

-As of 2021, the movie is unavailable on US streaming platforms and can only be watched on DVD in that country.
-The film is, however, available on DVD and on streaming platforms elsewhere.
+By 2015 Scorsese's ban had apparently been lifted as he attended the premiere of his short film The Audition in Macau.

+It was released on DVD and Blu-ray by Kino Lorber in 2019.

 Reception

-The film was buried by Disney who limited the release in order to minimize the damage to their relationship with the Chinese Communist Party, resulting in less than $6 million in a limited U.S. distribution.
+The film was buried by Disney, which limited the release in order to minimize the damage to the company's relationship with the Chinese Communist Party, resulting in less than $6 million in a limited U.S. distribution.
 Kundun was nominated for four Academy Awards: for Best Art Direction (Dante Ferretti, art direction and Francesca Lo Schiavo, set decoration), Best Cinematography (Roger Deakins), Best Costume Design, and Best Original Score (Philip Glass).